CTIN’s Regional Ambassadors

 Background and context

-The Civic Tech Innovation Network (CTIN) is pleased to introduce our flagship Africa Regional Ambassadors Programme (RAP).
+The Civic Tech Innovation Network (CTIN) is pleased to extend our flagship Africa Regional Ambassadors Programme (RAP).
 A programme aimed at circumventing our geographic limitations and strengthening regional connection and participation within the African civic tech community.
-This programme will help CTIN, as a CoP, to build an active civic tech community, as well as build awareness and strategic ties with innovators, organisations, researchers, practitioners, and other civic tech actors across the continent.
-The RAP is thus being initiated as a way to solidify CTIN’s reach and regional partnerships in the African civic tech space.
+The RAP was initially set up as a one-year partnership, formalised through a cooperative agreement between the Network and the identified regional ambassador organisations.
+This programme has helped CTIN, as a CoP, to build an active civic tech community, as well as build awareness and strategic ties with innovators, organisations, researchers, practitioners, and other civic tech actors across the continent.
+In 2023, the RAP is being supported through the Africa Mradi Innovation In Real Life Fund by the Mozilla Foundation.
+The RAP project objectives focus on:

 Learn about the ambassadors